Parking on campus

 • Approved refunds will be processed by CellOPark on the 25th or 26th of each month for fee incurred in the previous month.
 Requests for parking refunds must be approved by UNSW.

-All-day parking is available to visitors and students at the top level of Botany Street multi-storey Carpark, entry via Gate 11.
-Payment can be made through Pay-by-Plate meter (located next to the lift on the top level of the carparks) or by downloading the CellOPark App.
+All-day parking is available to visitors at the top level of Botany Street multi-storey Carpark, entry via Gate 11.
+Payment can be made through the Pay-by-Plate meter (located next to the lift) OR by downloading the Cellopark app by scanning the QR code found on the sign.
 Payment is required on arrival.

-There are short-term 2P or 4P timed parking bays in the carparks nearby Gates 2, 8 (off High Street); Gate 11 Apron (off Botany Street) and at the Western Campus.
-Payment is required on arrival and can be made by downloading the CellOPark App.
-Or Pay-By-Plate meter.
+Short-term 2P or 4P timed parking bays are available in the carparks accessible via Gates 2, 8 (off High Street); Gate 11 Apron (off Botany Street) and at the Western Campus carpark.
+Payment is required on arrival and can be made through Pay-By-Plate meter OR by downloading the Cellopark app by scanning the QR code found on the sign.

-The virtual permit is valid as soon as payment is completed and you may park only in 'UNSW Permit Holder' bays.
+The virtual permit is valid immediately upon payment, allowing parking exclusively in 'UNSW Permit Holder' bays.

-Loading zones bays are available for the period of time marked on the sign.
-You are expected to offload the materials you need, and then park in the permit holder or casual ticket parking areas.
-If you need to use the Loading Zone for a longer time period, advise your Estate Management Project Manager ahead of time, who will contact the Security & Traffic Management Office for approval.
+Loading zones bays are available for the duration marked on the signs.
+You are required to offload the materials and then park in a permit holder bay.
+Should you require extended us of the Loading Zone, please inform your Estate Management Project Manager ahead of time, who will contact the Security & Traffic Management Office for approval.
 For after-hours approvals contact UNSW Security on 9385 6000.

-Permissions for Loading Zone parking extensions are only granted if emergency works are being undertaken, or if you need to work from your vehicle.
-Any vehicle type (not only commercial vehicles) can park in a Loading Zone bay if needed.
+Extensions for Loading Zone parking are granted only for emergency work or if you need to work from your vehicle.
+Any vehicle type, not just commercial vehicles, can utilize a Loading Zone bay if required.

 Under the RMS Mobility Parking Scheme, mobility parking permit holders can park in any unreserved bay on campus for free.